 Please disregard the flower link below.
 The family has requested donations in Edward's memory.

-To plant a tree in memory of Edward A. Flanagan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Edward A. Flanagan, please visit our floral store.